diegodaem/HSR-Index/docs/methodology.md

 ## Reference

-For complete methodological details and biological context, see:
+For complete methodological details, please see:
 Esquivel, D.A., Penagos, A., Feijó, A., Ramos Pereira, M. (2026).
 Substantial Neotropical bat diversity likely remains undescribed and vulnerable to extinction. *Nature Communications*.